secretstartups/handbook/content/job-families/sales/solutions-architect.md

 #### Alliances Solution Architect Requirements

 - Extends the Solutions Architect requirements
-- Technical background with key partnerships such as AWS, GCP, Azure, VMware, and Hashicorp.
+- Technical background with key partnerships such as AWS, GCP, Azure, VMWare, and Hashicorp.
 Certification in AWS/GCP/Azure is a plus
 - Knowledge of all or most of the following categories in the DevOps space: Consulting, Integration, and or Technical Advisory.
 - Ability to breakdown the Alliance team's Go-To-Market strategy into technical initiatives and drive them forward.